 - smoke inhalation from a fire

-To diagnose bronchospasm, you can see your primary care doctor or a pulmonologist — a doctor who treats lung diseases.
+To diagnose bronchospasm, you can see your primary care doctor or a pulmonologist (a doctor who treats lung diseases).
 The doctor will ask about your symptoms and find out if you have any history of asthma or allergies.
-Then the doctor will listen to your lungs as you breathe in and out.
+Then they will listen to your lungs as you breathe in and out.

 You may have lung function tests to measure how well your lungs work.
 These tests may include the following:

 - Spirometry.
 In this test, you breathe into a tube that’s connected to a device called a spirometer.
 The spirometer measures the force of the air as you breathe in and out.

 - Lung volume test.
 This test measures how much oxygen your lungs can hold.

 - Lung diffusion capacity.
 You breathe in and out through a tube to see how well oxygen gets into your blood.
 Your doctor might also test your level of hemoglobin — a protein that helps transport oxygen in your blood.